hansq7777/video_transcription_summary/README.md

 Double-click `run_gui.bat` in the project folder.
 The script runs `src\gui.py` with `pythonw`, so no console window appears.
 If no suitable environment is found, it displays instructions for creating one.

+Alternatively, on Windows you can double-click `start_gui.pyw` to launch the application directly.
+The `.pyw` extension ensures the GUI runs via `pythonw`, which suppresses the separate Command Prompt window and leaves only the GUI on the task bar.

 ## Building an Executable

 Create a standalone Windows build using [PyInstaller](https://pyinstaller.org/):